jonthegeek/wapir/.github/CONTRIBUTING.md

 To confirm that you're ok with assigned copyright to me for any contributions, please include the phrase "I assign the copyright of this contribution to Jon Harmon" in any pull requests.

-If you have any questions, please raise an issue, or contact me through email at jonthegeek\@gmail.com or on the [R4DS Online Learning Community Slack](https://r4ds.io/join).
+If you have any questions, please raise an issue, or contact me through email at jonthegeek\@gmail.com or on the [Data Science Learning Community Slack](https://DSLC.io/join).

 ## Fixing typos